-- When the Show Buffers? switch is set to True, graphical explain details will include information about buffer usage. - When the Show Costs? switch is set to True, graphical explain details will include information about the estimated startup and total cost of each plan, as well as the estimated number of rows and the estimated width of each row. - When the Show Timing? switch is set to True, graphical explain details will include the startup time and time spent in each node in the output. - When the Verbose output? switch is set to True, graphical explain details will include extended information about the query execution plan.
+- When the Show buffers? switch is set to True, graphical explain details will include information about buffer usage. - When the Show costs? switch is set to True, graphical explain details will include information about the estimated startup and total cost of each plan, as well as the estimated number of rows and the estimated width of each row. - When the Show settings? switch is set to True, graphical explain details will include the information on the configuration parameters. - When the Show summary? switch is set to True, graphical explain details will include the summary information about the query plan. - When the Show timing? switch is set to True, graphical explain details will include the startup time and time spent in each node in the output. - When the Show wal? switch is set to True, graphical explain details will include the information on WAL record generation. - When the Verbose output? switch is set to True, graphical explain details will include extended information about the query execution plan.